chrischabot/the-wire/README.md

 - **Multi-Theme UI**: 6 beautiful themes including pixel-perfect Twitter styling
 - **Strong Consistency**: Durable Objects ensure data consistency across the globe
 - **Infinite Scale**: Auto-scales to handle millions of users with zero configuration
+- **Media Lightbox**: Full-screen viewing for avatars, banners, and post media

+## What It Does

+The Wire replicates the core Twitter experience:

+**Identity and Social Graph**
+- Email and password authentication with JWT tokens validated at the edge
+- User profiles with avatars, bios, and follower counts
+- Follow, unfollow, and block relationships stored in per-user Durable Objects

+**Content**
+- 280-character posts with support for images and videos
+- Replies, likes, reposts, and quote posts
+- Snowflake IDs for chronologically sortable, globally unique identifiers

+**Feed**
+- Personalized home timeline built from posts by accounts you follow
+- Friends-of-friends discovery using a Hacker News-style ranking algorithm
+- Ranked + diversified home feed (recency, engagement, author caps) with explore blend
+- Backfill from underrepresented followees to avoid single-author domination
+- Cursor-based pagination with blocked user and muted word filtering

+**Real-time**
+- WebSocket connections for live notification delivery
+- Instant updates when someone likes, reposts, or mentions you

+**Moderation**
+- Admin roles with the ability to ban users and take down posts
+- Per-user block lists and muted words with duration and follow-scoped rules

 ## Tech Stack